tstatler/doctools/guides/node/cli/loglist/README.md

 List application's log within a specific period.
 By default, a maximum of 100 log messages will be returned at a time.

+Note that results from `acs loglist` commands may require a few seconds before displaying.

 ## Usage

 `$ acs loglist` [ _options_ ] [ _appname_ | -d _app_dir_ ]